A weekend in West Sussex, England

 Great finds!
 Sparkling wine

 Traveling with my sweet friend Frances we always seem to happen upon a little good luck ~ on our way to Chichester she spotted a wine-tasting at Tinwood Winery.
-It was later in the afternoon and we thought, why not?
+By the time we arrived, it was later in the afternoon and we thought, let’s do it!
 Wine in England…never heard of it ~ let’s GO!

-It was a very nice tasting with several cheeses and sparkling white and rose wines (like Prosecco and Sekt.)
-They are not allowed to call it Champagne either because it isn’t grown in France.
-The sea waters just off the coast of eastern England help create a distinctive taste to this champagne.
+It was a very nice tasting with several kinds of cheese and sparkling white and rose wines (like Prosecco and Sekt.)
+More sparkling wines in Europe also not allowed to be called Champagne, as they are not grown in France, in the Champagne region.
+The sea waters just off the coast of eastern England help to create a distinctive taste.
 (It’s a good idea to make a reservation though) We didn’t get the 411 on that as we just saw a road sign and hopped in.
 This is a little different from the States.
-Reservations are really preferred.
-So if you catch a sign like that – might be a good idea to take the info down and call.
+In England, it is encouraged to make reservations for just about everything.
+So if you catch a sign like that – probably best to call first.

 My girl Frances also loves the sea – so being so close to the English Channel we just needed to go find a beach ~ Bognor Regis was the closest we could find.

-This seaside resort town was not very crowded in October as it was a bit chilly.
-Of course, it didn’t stop us from taking in the sounds of the beach and enjoying the boardwalk.
+This seaside resort town was not crowded in October just chilly.
+Of course, it didn’t stop us from enjoying the beach and taking in the sounds or the boardwalk.

-This wasn’t even EVERYTHING we did.
+This wasn’t even EVERYTHING we did but our weekend in West Sussex was definitely unforgettable.
 We are a crazy bunch of traveling girls!
 I’ll have to save the rest for a return trip to Sussex.
 Up next for Frances and me is a trip to Venice, Italy for Carnivale ~ yet another adventure!

 It’s always an adventure when you ©Travel with Wendy!